- ISRAEL21c - http://www.israel21c.org -

 It will be the first of its kind in Israel: An international two-year boarding school focusing on what Israel knows best – water management, environment and social entrepreneurship.

 If all goes as planned, this new non-profit high school, Eastern Mediterranean College (EMC), will open in the fall of 2014, to 200 teens in grades 11 and 12 from around the world.
-The school hopes to join the international network of the United World Colleges and has applied for their International Board’s approval.
+The school hopes to join the international network of the United World College.

 Recently returned from a 30-year reunion in Canada where he studied at the Victoria campus in his teens, EMC founding volunteer CEO Oded Rose says his experience way back when influenced his life in a profound way.

 • Email this article to friends or colleagues

 • Share this article on Facebook or Twitter

 • Write about and link to this article on your blog

 • Local relevancy?
 Send this article to your local press

 He is hoping that such a school in Israel will not only open up young Arabs and international students to the diversity of Israel, but also will help expand the worldview of Israeli teens.
 Forty of the 200 allotted spaces are for Arabs from the West Bank, Jordan or other Israeli neighbor countries; another 40 are reserved for Israelis, the rest are for other international students.